-- 6.25.
+- 6.26.
 The party who makes an application must serve it on the other parties.
 The court will not do so.
-The same practice applies to litigants who are not represented as to those who are. - 6.26.
-Orders made by the court will be put on CE file and a notification sent out to parties via CE file that the sealed order is available.
-Unless ordered otherwise, the parties do not need to serve such orders on each other. - 6.27.
+The same practice applies to litigants who are not represented as to those who are.
+When the court makes an order on an application, the applicant must also serve the order on the other parties. - 6.27.
+Other orders made by the court, for example following a case management conference, will be put on CE file by the court and a notification sent out to parties via CE file that the sealed order is available.
+Unless ordered otherwise, the parties do not need to serve such orders on each other. - 6.28.
 Where a litigant in person is not using CE file, the court will serve that litigant unless the court orders another party to do so.